SeiyaKobayashi/TELOS/README.md

 - Create the iOS version and ship it to the App Store

 ## Run TELOS on localhost
+Clone this repository.
+Within the directory, run the following command.
 ```
 $ rails server
 ```